UI students were found dead in their beds, may have been sleeping when attacked, coroner says

 Police have no suspects "in custody," the Facebook post said.
 Moscow police Chief James Fry called the killings "targeted" and "isolated."

 Aaron Snell, Idaho State Police communications director, told CNN the students were found on the second and third floors of the residence.
-Mabbutt told CNN stab wounds on the hands of at least one student appeared to be defensive wounds.
+Mabbutt told CNN there were defensive wounds on the hands of at least one student.

 Mabbutt said the size and depth of the wounds indicated a large knife or something similar was used.
 All four deaths were classified as homicides.